AyushSehgal/Course-Content/README.md

 Is a working repository of all course content I have created for UC Berkeley EECS classes.

 ## Index of Files and Folders
-1. **CS61B Runtime Overview Worksheet**:
+1. **CS61B Runtime Overview Worksheet and Guide**:
 Developed to help students get used to asymptotic analysis with programs in Java.
+Folder contains a worksheet with solutions and a guide walking through the theory behind asymptotic analysis.
 2. **Balanced Tree Intro**
 Notes on a mini lecture on the motivation behind balanced trees, namely: 2-3 Trees and LLRBs.
 3. **Bits Question Process**